PaloAltoNetworks/prismacloud-cli/use-cases/README.md

-# Adcanced Use-Cases for Prisma cloud CLI
+# Advanced Use-Cases for Prisma cloud CLI

 [Use RQL with Prisma Cloud CI](./use-rql.md) - Webinar on the 29th of June 16:00-17:00 CET (10:00-11:00 EST)